antoinebidault/DataQuery.Net/Readme.md

 # DataQuery.Net

-The data query is an ASP.Net Core library for querying dynamically huge database using a basic querying language similar to Google analytics's API Explorer querying language (dimensions, metrics, filters...) .
+The data query is an ASP.Net library for querying dynamically huge database using a basic querying language similar to Google analytics's API Explorer querying language (dimensions, metrics, filters...) .
 This tool was particularly useful for building a custom analytic tools on a bug database using millions of lines.
 If you need to do lots of dynamics queries, time series, pie charts, this library can be particularly useful.

 # Disclaimer